Ampang Jaya: Geography

 Situated to the east of Kuala Lumpur, Ampang Jaya covers an area of 143.5 km^{2}, covering the parliamentary constituencies of Ampang, Pandan and Gombak, and stretches from Pandan Indah from the south, through Ampang town, Hulu Klang, Melawati, and touching the Klang Gates Dam in the north.

 Clockwise, Ampang Jaya borders the remainder of Hulu Langat District in the east and south, the Federal Territory of Kuala Lumpur in the west, Gombak District in the north, and a short border with Bentong (Pahang) in the northeast.

 Demographics

 Ampang is known for its diverse ethnic makeup.
-Data from MPAJ shows that 56.5% of Ampang Jaya's residents are Malays, while the Chinese make up about 30%.
-Indians make up 7%, while the remainder is made up of other ethnicities, nationalities and expatriates.
+Data shows that 50.9% of Ampang Jaya's residents are Malays, while the Chinese make up about 26.1%.
+Indians make up 6%, while the remainder is made up of other ethnicities, nationalities and expatriates.